Understanding Dementia And Anger: A Guide For Families And Caregivers

 Additionally, the serotonergic system, which typically regulates mood and aggression, is thought to play a role in the aggression seen in patients with dementia.
 Serotonin is a neurotransmitter primarily responsible for regulating mood and emotional arousal, and several studies have linked dementia-related changes in serotonergic function to aggressive behavior.

-Anger and aggression in people with dementia: Causes and triggers
+Causes of anger and aggression in people with dementia

-Individuals with dementia tend to be susceptible to the same types of mood triggers as those without dementia.
+Individuals with dementia tend to become angry for the same reasons as those without dementia.
 However, the neurological effects of the disease can make it more challenging for them to regulate their emotions and communicate their needs, potentially leading to agitation or anger.
 Thus, it may be important for caregivers to remain attuned to the patient’s feelings and needs and identify any potential sources of irritability.

-Common causes and triggers of dementia-related anger can include the following:
+Common causes of dementia-related anger can include the following:

 - Unmet needs: Hunger, thirst, sleep deprivation, needing to use the bathroom, etc.